-The board reviews the compensation committee's report on the performance of Dr. Molina, the Company's current chief executive officer, in order to ensure that he is providing effective leadership for Molina Healthcare.
-The board also works with the compensation committee to evaluate potential successors to the chief executive officer.
+The board reviews the compensation committee's report on the performance of Dr. Molina, the Company's current chief executive officer, and of John Molina, the Company's current chief financial officer, in order to ensure that they are providing effective leadership for Molina Healthcare.
+The board also works with the compensation committee to evaluate potential successors to the chief executive officer and the chief financial officer.